MC3DS-Save-Research/MC3DS-Save-Analysis/README.md

 Each world has these files:

-* `level.dat`: a standard NBT file, can be parsed with some libraries such as [Dovetail](https://offroaders123.github.io/Dovetail/)
+* `level.dat`: a standard NBT file, can be parsed with some libraries such as [NBTify](https://github.com/Offroaders123/NBTify), and can be edited with a GUI in [Dovetail](https://offroaders123.github.io/Dovetail/).
+  - The file is saved with the uncompressed little-endian NBT variant, which coincides with that of Bedrock Edition's `level.dat` format.
+  - The file is prefixed with an [8-byte header](https://wiki.bedrock.dev/nbt/nbt-in-depth.html#bedrock-nbt-file-header), which consists of two `uint32` values (also in little-endian).
+The first one is the version of the save file, which matches the `StorageVersion` key in the NBT itself.
+The second value is a validation on the byte length of the NBT data itself, which is essentially the length of the whole file, subtract 8, for the header.
 * `level.dat_old`: a backup of `level.dat`.
 If `level.dat` become corrupted game reverts to previous SaveGame then.
 * `db/`
   * `savemarker`: 4-byte file